vinitX/mpnum/docs/index.rst

 ==================================================

 mpnum is a Python library providing flexible tools to implement new numerical schemes based on matrix product states (MPS).
-It is available under the BSD license at

 .. toctree::